 What are the best tips for getting PR?

 Getting PR isn’t easy, but there are certain steps you can take to help your chances of landing press.
 This includes everything from understanding what is considered newsworthy and creating an event that people will not only talk about, to creating a positive brand image, making connections with journalists, and discovering the best channels to distribute your press release.
-For more inspiration, read our 25 PR tips from the pros.

 What is a press release?